 WVDED actively serves on the statewide HMIS steering committee with one representative on the board.
 The steering committee develops policies and procedures for the operation and administration of HMIS activities through collaboration with the goal of streamlined coordination efforts at entry and intake throughout the State among all CoCs.
-In addition, the Balance of State, and the Program Manager for ESG meet quarterly to exchange information relevant to strategic resource allocation.
+In addition, the Balance of State and the Program Manager for ESG meet quarterly to exchange information relevant to strategic resource allocation.

-2. Agencies, groups, organizations, and others who participated in the process and consultations
+2. Agencies, groups, organizations and others who participated in the process and consultations

-Table 2 - Agencies, groups, organizations who participated.
+Table 2 - Agencies, groups, organizations who participated

-1 Agency/Group/Organiz ation Region I Planning and Development Council Agency/Group/Organiz ation Type Services - Narrowing the Digital Divide Other government - County Other government - Local Regional organization Planning organization Business and Civic Leaders What section of the Plan was addressed by Consultation?
-Economic Development Lead-based Paint Strategy Non-Housing Community Development Briefly describe how the Agency/Group/Organiz ation was consulted.
-What are the anticipated outcomes of the consultation or The WVDED works closely with the State's 11 Regional Planning Development Councils in the administration of the CDBG program.
-Consultations throughout the year included training events, administrative meetings, phone conferences, and frequent communication with project teams, which include units of local government.
-This cooperative relationship is ongoing and collaborative, resulting in constant feedback for effective program design and administration. areas for improved coordination?

-2 Agency/Group/Organiz ation Region II Planning and Development Council Agency/Group/Organiz ation Type Services - Narrowing the Digital Divide Other government - County Other government - Local Regional organization Planning organization Business and Civic Leaders What section of the Plan was addressed by Consultation?
-Economic Development Lead-based Paint Strategy Non-Housing Community Development Briefly describe how the Agency/Group/Organiz ation was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-The WVDED works closely with the State's 11 Regional Planning Development Councils in the administration of the CDBG program.
-Consultations throughout the year included training events, administrative meetings, phone conferences, and frequent communication with project teams, which include units of local government.
-This cooperative relationship is ongoing and collaborative, resulting in constant feedback for effective program design and administration.
-3 Agency/Group/Organiz ation Region III Planning and Development Council Agency/Group/Organiz ation Type Services - Narrowing the Digital Divide Other government - County Other government - Local Regional organization Planning organization Business and Civic Leaders

-What section of the Economic Development

-Plan was addressed by Lead-based Paint Strategy

-Consultation?
-Non-Housing Community Development

-Briefly describe how the Agency/Group/Organiz ation was consulted.
-What are the anticipated outcomes of the consultation or The WVDED works closely with the State's 11 Regional Planning Development Councils in the administration of the CDBG program.
-Consultations throughout the year included training events, administrative meetings, phone conferences, and frequent communication with project teams, which include units of local government.
-This cooperative relationship is ongoing and collaborative, resulting in constant feedback for effective program design and administration.

-areas for improved coordination?

-4 Agency/Group/Organiz ation Region IV Planning and Development Council
+Agency/G roup/Org anization Region I Planning and Development Council

-Agency/Group/Organiz Services - Narrowing the Digital Divide
+Agency/G Services - Narrowing the Digital Divide

-ation Type Other government - County
+roup/Org Other government - County

-Other government - Local
+anization Other government - Local

-Regional organization
+Туре Regional organization

 Planning organization

 Business and Civic Leaders

+What Economic Development

+section of Lead-based Paint Strategy

+the Plan Non-Housing Community Development

+was

+addressed

+by

+Consultati

+on?

+Briefly The WVDED works closely with the State's 11 Regional Planning Development Councils in the administration of the CDBG

+describe program.
+Consultations throughout the year included training events, administrative meetings, phone conferences, and

+how the frequent communication with project teams, which include units of local government.
+This cooperative relationship is ongoing

+Agency/G and collaborative, resulting in constant feedback for effective program design and administration.

+roup/Org

+anization

+was

+consulted

+.
+What

+are the

+anticipate

+d

+outcomes

+of the

+consultati

+on or

+areas for

+improved

+coordinati

+on?

+Agency/G Region II Planning and Development Council

+roup/Org

+anization

+Agency/G Services - Narrowing the Digital Divide

+roup/Org Other government - County

+anization Other government - Local

+Туре Regional organization

+Planning organization

+Business and Civic Leaders

+What Economic Development

+section of Lead-based Paint Strategy

+the Plan Non-Housing Community Development

+was

+addressed

+by

+Consultati

+on?

+Briefly The WVDED works closely with the State's 11 Regional Planning Development Councils in the administration of the CDBG

+describe program.
+Consultations throughout the year included training events, administrative meetings, phone conferences, and

+how the frequent communication with project teams, which include units of local government.
+This cooperative relationship is ongoing

+Agency/G and collaborative, resulting in constant feedback for effective program design and administration.

+roup/Org

+anization

+was

+consulted

+.
+What

+are the

+anticipate

+d

+outcomes

+of the

+consultati

+on or

+areas for

+improved

+coordinati

+on?

+Agency/G Region III Planning and Development Council

+roup/Org

+anization

+Agency/G Services - Narrowing the Digital Divide

+roup/Org Other government - County

+anization Other government - Local

+Туре Regional organization

+Planning organization

+Business and Civic Leaders

+What Economic Development

+section of Lead-based Paint Strategy

+the Plan Non-Housing Community Development

+was

+addressed

+by

+Consultati

+on?

+Briefly The WVDED works closely with the State's 11 Regional Planning Development Councils in the administration of the CDBG

+describe program.
+Consultations throughout the year included training events, administrative meetings, phone conferences, and

+how the frequent communication with project teams, which include units of local government.
+This cooperative relationship is ongoing

+Agency/G and collaborative, resulting in constant feedback for effective program design and administration.

+roup/Org

+anization

+was

+consulted

+.
+What

+are the

+anticipate

+d

+outcomes

+of the

+consultati

+on or

+areas for

+improved

+coordinati

+on?

+Agency/G Region IV Planning and Development Council

+roup/Org

+anization

+Agency/G Services - Narrowing the Digital Divide

+roup/Org Other government - County

+anization Other government - Local

+Туре Regional organization

+Planning organization

+Business and Civic Leaders

-What section of the Economic Development
+What Economic Development

-Plan was addressed by Lead-based Paint Strategy
+section of Lead-based Paint Strategy

-Consultation?
-Non-Housing Community Development
+the Plan Non-Housing Community Development

+was

+addressed

+by

+Consultati

+on?